brcrista/Haskell-Notes/Learn-You-A-Haskell/exam/README.md

     -- Define `foldl` just for lists.
     -- Note that the actual definition of `foldl` uses `Foldable t => t a` instead of [a].
     ```
+    *Hint:* Use `import Prelude()` to appease the compiler.
 2. Implement the `(.)` the `($)` operators and give their type signatures.
+Don't worry about fixity declarations.
+   *Hint:* Use `import Prelude()` to appease the compiler.
-3. Give the type signatures of the following functions:
+3. Give the type signatures (no implementations) of the following functions:

     ```hs
     fmap
     (<*>)
     (>>=)
     ```
+    *Hint:* Use `import Prelude(Functor, Applicative, Monad)` to appease the compiler.
 4. What is the difference between a typeclass and a type constructor?
 Give an example of each.
-5. List the functor laws.
+5. List the functor laws with their names and definitions.
-6. List the monad laws.
+6. List the monad laws with their names and definitions.
 7. What is a **sum type**?
 What is a **product type**?
 8. Write a function in Haskell that produces an infinite list of the Fibonacci numbers.
 9. Implement quicksort in Haskell.